 Where you'll learn: You will be based in the School of Architecture, Design and Built Environment on the City Campus.

-You'll receive training and advice on how to full utilise this fantastic piece of equipment.
+You'll receive training and advice on how to fully utilise fantastic pieces of 3D printing equipment.

-You’ll also spend time working in our spacious IT suites equipped with industry standard software inlcuding SketchUp, AutoCAD and TinkerCAD.
+You’ll also spend time working in our spacious IT suites equipped with industry standard software including SketchUp, AutoCAD and TinkerCAD.

 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.